MarkiyanPyts/appsync-cdk-api-key-fullstack/readme.md

 ## Project Overview

-The core of the appl
+The core of the app

 The deployed project is meant to work with a frontend (see link to frontend repo below), thereby creating a fullstack application.
 In addition to an AppSync API, a DynamoDB table is created to hold `User` data and a Lambda function is created to populate the table on a schedule.

-[On the frontend](https://github.com/focusOtter/appsync-apikey-pagination-frontend), use of the AWS Amplify JS libraries are used to connect our frontend to our backend by means of the `Amplify.configure` method (sample data configs are used):
+On the frontend, use of the AWS Amplify JS libraries are used to connect our frontend to our backend by means of the `Amplify.configure` method (sample data configs are used):

 ```js
 Amplify.configure({